alex-chambet/appliedSecurityLaboratory/README.md

 `$sudo keppassxc` in a terminal and use the `/home/client/Desktop/passwords/passwords.kdbx` database with `asl` as master key.

 ### Warning
-In order to avoid certificate problem, make sure that all VM have the same time.
+- In order to avoid certificate problem, make sure that all VM have the same time.
+- The default keyboard used at login is en_US